 Now You’re Ready to Grow Kangaroo Paw Plants!

 Because it’s a native Australian plant (see more Australian native flowers here), Kangaroo Paw care is easy even for less experienced gardeners, creating a beautiful backdrop of vibrant colour through spring and summer, and attracting birds, bees and butterflies to your garden.

-Drought and semi-frost resistant, this plant requires little in the way of fertilizer – just make sure your soil drains well, that it’s planted in full sun, and that you give it a heavy prune each year in the early autumn.
+Drought and semi-frost resistant, this plant requires little in the way of fertiliser – just make sure your soil drains well, that it’s planted in full sun, and that you give it a heavy prune each year in the early autumn.

 If you need any help with Kangaroo Paw plant care or how to prune a Kangaroo Paw, just refer back to this guide.